>

 """

-The `partition` function (in linear time) groups a list (ranging from indices
+The partition function (in linear time) groups a list (ranging from indices

-'left' to 'right') into two parts: those less than a certain element, and those
+left to right) into two parts: those less than a certain element, and those

-greater than or equal to the element.
+equal to or greater than the element.

 This implementation uses the Lomuto partition scheme, which chooses as the